madewithkoji/koji-docs/docs/04_tutorials/publishing_your_local_project.md

 Each time you make a change to one of the files in your project, the Git version control system will note that the file has changed.
 You can use the command `git status` to discover which files have changed.

----

-**Note**

-At the root of your project, there is a file called `.gitignore`.
+**Note:** At the root of your project, there is a file called `.gitignore`.
 (You might not see it because, by default, files whose names begin with a dot are hidden by your operating system.)
 The `.gitignore` file tells Git which files and folders to ignore.
 In particular, this file tells Git to ignore any changes made to files in the `node_modules` folders.
 These are the folders that were created when you ran `npm install` from within the `frontend/` and `backend/` folders.
 However, if you make a change to any file that is not an a `node_modules` folder, Git will be aware of your changes.

----

 When you are ready to test your changes on the Koji server, open a Terminal window into the root directory of your project (`MyKojiGame/`, in my case) and run the following commands: